 Noah Zarc series by D. Robert Pease

-It’s a minor point that 12-year-old Noah Zarc is in a wheelchair because living on a spaceship it doesn’t prevent him from piloting this time-traveling ship, dodging killer robots, or saving Earth’s animals from extinction.
+It’s a minor point that 12-year-old Noah Zarc is in a wheelchair because living on a spaceship doesn’t prevent him from piloting this time-traveling ship, dodging killer robots, or saving Earth’s animals from extinction.
 In this action-adventure series set in the future, Noah’s family is in trouble.
 His father is stranded in the Ice Age.
 His mother has been kidnapped and taken to Mars.
-And the foe that Noah must defeat who is bent on destroying Earth (again) is also somehow related to him. [chapter book, ages 8 and up]
+The foe that Noah must defeat who is bent on destroying Earth (again) is also somehow related to him. [middle grade, ages 8 and up]

 Mascot by Antony John